open-feature/flagd/docs/configuration/fractional_evaluation.md

 ### Migrating from legacy fractionalEvaluation

 If you are using a legacy fractional evaluation (`fractionalEvaluation`), it's recommended you migrate to `fractional`.
-The new `fractional` evaluator supports nested properties and json-logic expressions.
+The new `fractional` evaluator supports nested properties and JsonLogic expressions.
-To migrate, simply use a json-logic variable declaration for the bucketing property, instead of a string:
+To migrate, simply use a JsonLogic variable declaration for the bucketing property, instead of a string:

 old: